 - Take in the unsurpassed beauty and majesty of Hawaii Volcanoes National Park.

-- Watch the sunset at the Mauna Kea summit and stay awhile to stargaze.
+- Watch the sunset at the Mauna Kea summit.

 - Witness the earth's exceptional power as lava flows into the ocean.

 - Take a dive into the world's most extensive coral reef system, explore the breathtaking beauty of the Kona Coast, and experience the lush rainforests of Hilo.

 If you want diversity, then Big Island is the ideal destination.

 Kauai is never short on island adventures, including:

 - Kokee State Park.
 With more than 4,345 acres to explore, you can bask in the beauty of the forest, trek the hiking trails, and see an outstanding display of local wildflowers.
 The park is 3,200 to 4,200 feet above the sea, offering stunning vistas of Waimea Canyon.
 It's also a bird watcher's paradise with many local species to spot.
 While canyon views are spectacular, you can't miss the grand display of valleys opening to the North Shore.